voutcn/megahit/README.md

 MEGAHIT is suitable for 64-bit Linux and MAC OS X. It requires [zlib](http://www.zlib.net/), python 2.6 or greater and G++ 4.4 or greater (with `-std=c++0x` and [OpenMP](http://openmp.org) support).
 Notably, for MAC OS X, the `g++` in the path is probably the sym-link of `clang`, which do not support OpenMP.
 Users should have the "real" G++ installed and use `make CXX=/PATH/TO/G++` to specify the compiler.

+Please modified the value of `kMaxK` in `definitions.h` if you want to increase the maximum *k*-mer size allowed.

 The GPU counterpart further requires [CUDA](https://developer.nvidia.com/cuda-toolkit) 5.5 or greater.
 Please use `make use_gpu=1` to compile it, and turn on `--use-gpu` to activate GPU acceleration when running MEGAHIT.

 Binary release can be found at the [release page](https://github.com/voutcn/megahit/releases).